appbaseio/Docs/content/docs/reactivesearch/v3/list/tabdatalist.md

 `TabDataList` creates a tabbed list UI component.
 It is used for filtering results based on the current selection from a list of data items.

-This component is similar to `TabDataList`.
-It just renders a tab list instead of radio buttons incase of `TabDataList`.
+This component is similar to `SingleDataList`.
+It just renders a tab list instead of radio buttons incase of `SingleDataList`.

 Example uses:

 -   select a category from a list of categories for filtering e-commerce search results.
--   filtering restaurants by a cuisine choice.
+-   display result tabs based on a value classification

 ## Usage